Seawater FGD (Flue Gas Desulphurization)

 ANDRITZ offers seawater flue gas desulphurization with low operating and maintenance cost for coastal regions.

 Based on extensive experience with limestone FGD since 1995, we developed a seawater flue gas desulphurization process for use in power plants in coastal areas by taking full advantage of the cooling water circuit downstream of the condenser.

-The principle of our process is to make use of the natural alkalinity of seawater instead of a limestone solution to absorb the acidic substances in flue gas, such as SO2.
-At first the SO2 is converted into HSO3- in our spray tower.
-Then the HSO3- is oxidated to SO42- in our CFD-optimized aeration basin in order to raise the DO and reduce the COD value.
-Meanwhile, the CO2 formed by the neutralization reaction is stripped by aeration membrane and the pH value is raised as a result, thus meeting the legal requirements.
+The principle of our process is to make use of the natural alkalinity of seawater instead of using limestone solution to absorb acidic substances in the flue gas.
+The SO2 is first converted into sulphite.
+Then the sulphite is oxidated to form sulphate in the

 CFD-optimized aeration basin in order to maintain the pH, raise the DO (dissolved oxygen), and reduce the COD (Chemical Oxygen Demand).
 In the meantime, CO2 formed by the neutralization reaction is stripped by aeration membranes, and the

 pH value is increased consequently to meet legal requirements.